 The Next Step: Treating and Working Through Depression or Anxiety?

 Although the symptoms of anxiety or depression have varying degrees of severity, from a practical point of view, it can be much more helpful to focus on solutions and treatment rather than to worry about any sort of medical, diagnostic label.
-To read more about depression and working through it, please see our depression page.
-For anxiety please see the anxiety counselling page.
+However, a healthcare provider can only help you with mental health issues if you make them aware, so learning more about yourself is a good starting point.
+To read more about depression, and working through it (includes helpful links at the bottom of the page), please see our depression page.
+For anxiety please see the anxiety counselling page -also includes some helpful links at end.

 Something Helpful if you are feeling low: